Automated Generation of Metadata: Solutions for SAP, Oracle, and Microsoft Dynamics Inventories

 Data security

-Data security is a major concern when using public platforms like Bard and ChatGPT.
+Data security is a major concern when using public platforms like Gemini and ChatGPT.
 It is crucial to adopt preventive measures now to avoid sharing sensitive information through these tools.

 By default, the data input into these tools creates a security breach as it goes to a third-party server.
 This information is transmitted to the servers of the company that created these solutions.
 All information provided via prompts to ChatGPT, for example, can be used by OpenAI.